Dedekind Zeta motives for totally real fields: The motive of a product-hyperbolic manifold

 Consider a finite hyperbolic geodesic simplex $\Delta $ in $\Hyp^3$, which is given by four hyperplanes $L_0,\ldots, L_3$ in general position relative to a smooth quadric $Q$ in $\Pro^3$.
 From $(\ref{finitemotivegradedpieces})$, we have

-To compute the periods, and to see why the Dehn invariant naturally appears in the coproduct, we look at the skelton and coskelton construction for the complex which defines the motive $h(\Delta)$.
-Therefore, consider the simplicial scheme $(\ref{standardcomplex})$:

-and choose an edge $L_{ij}$ of the simplex.
-It defines a subcomplex
+To compute the periods, choose an edge $L_{ij}$.
+It defines a complex of sheaves

-which just corresponds to the Kummer submotive of the line element $L_{ij}$, relative to two points, whose real period is its hyperbolic length.
-Now consider the quotient complex of $(\ref{wholecomplex3})$ obtained from the set of faces containing the edge $L_{ij}$:
+whose hypercohomology is the Kummer submotive of the line element $L_{ij}$, relative to two points, whose real period is its hyperbolic length.
+Now consider the analogue of $(\ref{coskeleton})$ obtained from the set of faces containing the edge $L_{ij}$: